JuliaVTK/WriteVTK.jl/README.md

 ```

 Note that in rectilinear and structured meshes, the cell resolution is
-necessarily `[Ni-1, Nj-1, Nk-1]`, and the dimensions of the data arrays should
+always `[Ni-1, Nj-1, Nk-1]`, and the dimensions of the data arrays should
 be consistent with that resolution.

 ### Save the file